MindK product academy

 Maslows Hierarchy of Famous Startups

 #2.
-Find your competitive advantage
+Find a competitive advantage

-On average, an emerging SaaS business is reported to have more than 9 competitors.
 So, the next step after you understand what problem your SaaS platform will solve is competitor analysis: design, features, marketing and advertising, pricing, and more.
 This will help you understand how other companies have implemented similar ideas, what the target audience expects, and which features had a positive impact.

 red blue oceans